Blog icon

 Different universities have differing requirements for the conduct of research and other activities at locations outside of the University.
 These may include approvals to work at alternate locations and additional agreements for time spent with your industry partner.
 Please check with your graduate school early in your candidature to determine any specific requirements.

 It is recommended you speak with your supervisory team early in the PhD to ensure that funding is available if you need to travel for your Industry Engagement component.
-In some cases, specific funding arrangements have been put in place for projects where the Industry Engagement component will involve travel away from the primary location.
+The project expense and development funds may be used for this purpose.

 The Industry Engagement component including activities, location(s) and attendance arrangements should be jointly agreed upon between you and the supervisory team and should be approved by the university early in the PhD.